Freeculturexx/DLComix/README.rst

 ARCHIVE = True
 FULL = True
+USE_COMIX = True

 So by typing only

 dlcomix

-you download full garfield and bloom_county and create archives !!
+you download full garfield and bloom_county and create archives optimized for Comix !!